seattlerb/parsetree/README.txt

        nil],
       [:return, [:lit, 0]]]]]

-** FEATURES/PROBLEMS:
+== FEATURES/PROBLEMS:

-+ Uses RubyInline, so it just drops in.
+* Uses RubyInline, so it just drops in.
-+ Includes SexpProcessor and CompositeSexpProcessor.
+* Includes SexpProcessor and CompositeSexpProcessor.
-	+ Allows you to write very clean filters.
+  * Allows you to write very clean filters.
+* Includes UnifiedRuby, allowing you to automatically rewrite ruby quirks.
+* ParseTree#parse_tree_for_string lets you parse arbitrary strings of ruby.
-+ Includes parse_tree_show, which lets you quickly snoop code.
+* Includes parse_tree_show, which lets you quickly snoop code.
-	+ echo "1+1" | parse_tree_show -f for quick snippet output.
+  * echo "1+1" | parse_tree_show -f for quick snippet output.
-+ Includes parse_tree_abc, which lets you get abc metrics on code.
+* Includes parse_tree_abc, which lets you get abc metrics on code.
-	+ abc metrics = numbers of assignments, branches, and calls.
+  * abc metrics = numbers of assignments, branches, and calls.
-	+ whitespace independent metric for method complexity.
+  * whitespace independent metric for method complexity.
-+ Includes parse_tree_deps, which shows you basic class level dependencies.
+* Includes parse_tree_deps, which shows you basic class level dependencies.
-+ Only works on methods in classes/modules, not arbitrary code.
-+ Does not work on the core classes, as they are not ruby (yet).
+* Does not work on the core classes, as they are not ruby (yet).

-** SYNOPSYS:
+== SYNOPSYS:

+  sexp_array = ParseTree.translate(klass)
+  sexp_array = ParseTree.translate(klass, :method)
-  sexp_array = ParseTree.new.parse_tree(klass)
+  sexp_array = ParseTree.translate("1+1")

 or: